bmeme/ansible-role-percona-server/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

-Installs and configures Percona MySQL server on RHEL/CentOS 7 and Ubuntu 20.4 (at the moment).
+Installs and configures Percona MySQL server on EL 8/9 and Ubuntu 20.4/22.04.

 ## Requirements
 No special requirements; note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like: